Category: Press releases

 Hidden in plain sight

 UK Anti-trafficking response fails victims of trafficking says report by Anti-Trafficking Monitoring Group.
 Failures of the UK’s system to identify, protect and assist victims of trafficking has been highlighted by the new report by Anti-Trafficking Monitoring Group.
-The report describes how the focus on the immigration status of… Keep reading »
+The report describes how the focus on the… Keep reading »

 Protect 15 Million Child Domestic Workers – International Groups Call for Ratification of ILO Treaty